JeremiahJRRoss/FlowRun-Streamlet_TravelShaper/README.md

 ## Run Everything Locally (Python venv — no Docker)

 This section covers running the server, tests, traces, and evaluations entirely from a local Python virtual environment.
-Use this when you want to develop, debug, or demo without Docker.

 **Avoid port binding conflicts: Make sure that you don't have docker running containers before you deploy the app using python**